zonca/zonca-blog/_posts/2021-11-08-fund-healpy.md

 ## Current status of `healpy`

-I have been the lead maintainer of `healpy` since 2010, when I was working as a PostDoc at University of California Santa Barbara.
+I have been the lead maintainer of `healpy` since 2010, when I was working as a Postdoc at University of California Santa Barbara.
-The package is now close to a large refactoring.
+The package is now close to a large re-factoring.
 Martin Reinecke, the developer of HEALPix C++, released a Python package, [`ducc0`](https://pypi.org/project/ducc0/), which includes all the low-level functionality needed by `healpy`.
 The plan is to create a major rewrite of `healpy`, changing the interface, and provide a higher level interface to `ducc0` as a pure Python package which has all the features of the current `healpy` versions, i.e. file I/O, plotting, interface to spherical harmonics transforms.

 ## Funding for `healpy`